hyperfiddle/electric-fiddle/src/electric_tutorial/webview_column_picker.md

 Does that mean it's imperative?

-* Is the programmer explicitly coordinating statement order?
-NO, Electric DAG is doing that, Electric is declarative with respect to statement order, Electric will auto-maximize concurrency at every point, racing everything based on the DAG so you don't have to think about statements.
+* Is the programmer explicitly coordinating **statement order?** **NO**, the Electric DAG is doing that, Electric is declarative with respect to statement order, Electric will auto-maximize concurrency at every point, racing everything based on the DAG so you don't have to think about statements.
-* Is the DOM node final location determined by statement order of DOM effects?
-NO, electric-dom is responsible for *positioning* elements based on natural AST order (top to bottom, left to right).
-The checkbox element mount effects are racing actually, and concurrently stream into their proper final location in the DOM!
+* Is the DOM node final location determined by **statement order** of DOM effects? **NO**, electric-dom is responsible for the *positioning and ordering* of elements based on natural AST order (top to bottom, left to right).
+In other words, the checkbox element mount effects are **concurrent in time and yet ordered in space**, ultimately streaming into their proper final location in the DOM regardless of the time ordering in which the effects ran.
-* Can the system be left in a broken state if an exception occurs?
-NO, missionary's RAII semantics guarantee that the resource destructor chain is called
+* Can the system be **left in a broken state** if an exception occurs like other imperative systems? **NO**, missionary's RAII semantics guarantee that the resource destructor chain is called
-* **Conclusion: No, Electric is not imperative.**
+* **Conclusion: NO, Electric is not imperative.**

 Is the computation pure functional?
 * Classically no, effects are interleaved throughout the entire program, which is a DAG and that DAG contains both pure pipeline stages and effectful stages.